boba-ps/boba-ps/README.md

 # BobaPS-Rewrite

-BobaPS is an experimental Genshin Private Server based on Pancake by [NicknameGG](https://github.com/NicknameGG) and written in TypeScript.
+BobaPS is an experimental Genshin Private Server written in TypeScript.

-## Notes

-- Use ``genTypes.ps1`` on src/utils/protos/ directory.
-- Use .editorconfig plugin for VSCode to not let ESLint shout at you.

 ## Documentation